Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/code/Readme.md

   </kbd>
 </p>

-*Figure 7: Flowcahrt of the Data Query process.
+*Figure 7: Flowchart of the Data Query process.
 Image created with Whimsical*

 ## References